hectorbennett/hectorbennett.com/README.md

 v1 to do:

 - add favicon
-- add icon for slime soccer
-- change icons
+- create slime icons
+- create world war icon
 - make it so terminal launches new apps on top
+- make buttons clickable again

 v2 to do: